Showing posts with label Fort Lauderdale in the 1960s. Show all posts

 Postcard collection

 In 1984, Beckwith sold Ocean World.
 Education Management Corporation, who also owned the Fort Lauderdale Art Institute, acquired Ocean World.
 They operated the marine park until it closed August 31, 1994.
-EMC claimed declining attendance, revenue loss of $1.1 million in 1992 and insufficient space for expansion (but enough for developing several strip shopping centers) drove the decision.
+According to news accounts, EMC claimed declining attendance, revenue loss of $1.1 million in 1992 and insufficient space for expansion drove the decision.
 Not a destination attraction, Ocean World's demise did not affect the city of Fort Lauderdale.

 Its run of 29 years was a good one but not without controversy.

 Ocean World filed a suit in 1975 against nearby Everglades Marina, Inc. and its insurance company for a fire that produced smoke they claimed killed Dimples.
-In 1976, four parrots were stolen.
+In 1976, the Fort Lauderdale News reported four parrots were stolen

 Alligator wrestling, circa 1965